-- Street parking is available near and around the College. - Daytime parking is available in a parking lot that is located 2 blocks from the College at New Hampshire Ave. and Clinton Ave.
+• Daytime parking is available in a parking lot that is located 2 blocks from the College at New Hampshire Ave. and Clinton Ave.
 Evening parking is available in the building's garage for a fee.

 The Orange County campus has free daily parking available around the campus and facility expansion buildings.